gaberull/CountingCards/README.md

 **(8/7/22):**

-In the near future, I will create a GUI and full mobile game using React Native, connecting it to the C++ backend.
+- GUI : In the near future, I will create a GUI and full mobile game using **React Native**, connecting it to the C++ backend.
 Ideally, the use of React should make it very portable, and able to run on multiple platforms without much modification from one to the next.
 - Add in ability for player to play multiple hands, reduce total players to 5

 ### References: